ProjectTech4DevAI/kaapi-guardrails/backend/README.md

 ## Adding a new validator from Guardrails Hub
 To add a new validator from the Guardrails Hub to this project, follow the steps below.

-1. In the `backend/app/models` folder, create a new Python file called `<validator_name>_safety_validator_config.py`.
+1. In the `backend/app/core/validators/config` folder, create a new Python file called `<validator_name>_safety_validator_config.py`.
 Add the following code there:

 ```
 from guardrails.hub import # validator name from Guardrails Hub
 from typing import List, Literal

-from app.models.base_validator_config import BaseValidatorConfig
+from app.core.validators.config.base_validator_config import BaseValidatorConfig

 class <Validator-name>SafetyValidatorConfig(BaseValidatorConfig):
     type: Literal["<validator-name>"]